OreOliciouZ/MotD.md/Space Engineers.md

 ## LIMITS

-* No Block & PCU limits
+* No PCU limits
-* Each Vanilla turrets limit is 4x per player
+* Each Vanilla turrets limit is 4x per grid
-* Each Mod turrets limit is 4x per player
+* Each Mod turret types limit max is 4x per grid
-* [B&R](https://steamcommunity.com/sharedfiles/filedetails/?id=857053359) is limited to 1x per player
+* [B&R](https://steamcommunity.com/sharedfiles/filedetails/?id=2178475890) is limited to 1x per player
-* Shield is limited 1x per grid
+* [Defense Shields](https://steamcommunity.com/sharedfiles/filedetails/?id=1365616918) are limited to 1x per grid
+* For more information about our device limits open with K in game the terminal window and read the info
 * Limits are subject to change

-(each turret has his own limit per player.
-Suggestions about the limitations are always welcome)

 ## Vote for rewards